peering-manager/peering-manager/docs/templating/tutorial/index.md

     - For incoming, we first delete all our own communities and use a _continue_ statement to go on
     - Then we add all IXP communities, and also _continue_
+        - Unfortunately there is no easy way to add AS communities (yet)
+    - Then we add all defined policies, one by one:
         - "result" goes into the header of the route-map clause
         - "set" and "match" statements are simply printed out
         - numbering is done automatically, iteration of the outer loop multiplied by 1000
-    - For the "in" route-map, communities are applied to all "permit" clauses

     ```
     {%- for ixp in internet_exchange_points %}
       {%- for session in ixp |  sessions %}
         {%- if session.enabled %}
     !
 Session with AS{{session.autonomous_system.asn}} ID:{{ session.id }} at {{ixp.name}}
     !
+Put "deny" clause at the end
+    route-map {{p}}session-as{{session.autonomous_system.asn}}-id{{session.id}}-in deny 65535
-First delete all our own communities incoming
+    !
+Delete all our own communities incoming at the beginning
     route-map {{p}}session-as{{session.autonomous_system.asn}}-id{{session.id}}-in permit 1
       set comm-list {{p}}comm-delete delete
       continue
     !
-    ! then set all required communities for this IXP
+    !
+Then set all required communities for this IXP using continue
     route-map {{p}}session-as{{session.autonomous_system.asn}}-id{{session.id}}-in permit 2
           {%-for community in ixp.communities.all() %}
             {%-if community.type == "ingress"%}